 Dr Rano Ringo has been working as an Assistant Professor of English at the Indian Institute of Technology Ropar since 2010.
 She got her Master’s degree in English from Vikram University, Ujjain (MP) in 2001.
-She topped the university with 67.3%, and also qualified NET as a provisional candidate in 2000.
-She received her doctoral degree from the Indian Institute of Technology Roorkee in 2007.
-Subsequently she joined Mody Institute of Technology and Science, Lakshamangarh (Rajasthan) as an Assistant Professor in 2007.
+She topped the university with 67.3%, She received her doctoral degree from the Indian Institute of Technology Roorkee in 2007.
+Her thesis was on a postfeminist analysis of Margaret Laurence's novels.
+Subsequently, she joined Mody Institute of Technology and Science, Lakshamangarh (Rajasthan) as an Assistant Professor in 2007.
 Here her work profile included teaching Professional Communication and Literature to BTech students.
 She worked there till 2010.

 Areas of Research